 In Spring 2022, ACDS received funding from the Government to lead the development of a sector-driven workforce strategy, called Project Blueprint CDS.
-With support from KPMG, this work has included research, labour market analysis, survey data and sector engagement to identify key workforce challenges, and co-created (with the CDS sector) a set of recommended strategies.
+With support from KPMG, this work has included research, labour market analysis, survey administration and sector engagement to identify key workforce challenges, and co-create (with the CDS sector) a set of recommended strategies and implementation.